 Welcome to Season 44’s Next Time On Survivor weekly feature on the Inside Survivor site!
 If you’re new around here, this is a tiny space where I give my best attempts at understanding preview trailers and make my predictions for the next episodes of the show.
 Let’s jump right in!

-What do you think will happen?
-Leave your predictions in the comments below!
+Leave your predictions for Episode 4 in the comments below!